olimsaidov/research/evolution-analysis/diagrams/value-creation-network.md

 # Value Creation Network Diagram

 ## Overview
-This diagram visualizes how value is created, flows, and multiplies across the Jarima platform ecosystem.
+This diagram visualizes how value is created, flows, and multiplies across the E-Jarima platform ecosystem.
 It demonstrates the complex network of value exchanges that create sustainable growth and benefit for all stakeholders.

 ## Value Creation Network